-Module 8: Coverage
+Module 9: Coverage

-We determine each individual's coverage option based on a utility framework.
-We assign a utility to different combinations of coverage choices within a family, and the family selects the configuration of coverage choices corresponding to the highest utility.
+We determine everyone's coverage option based on a utility framework.
+We assign a utility to different combinations of coverage choices within a household, and the household selects the configuration of coverage choices corresponding to the highest utility.
 We perform this coverage determination in five steps: